JoseSegade/SimpleECS/Readme.md

 ^* Note custom systems must inherit from `ECSSystem` to specify the dependencies.

 - `Register` functions:
-  - `AddComponents<...components>(Entity)`: binds new component/s of the specified type to an existing entity.
+  - `AddComponents<...Components>(Entity)`: binds new component/s of the specified type to an existing entity.
 Cannot add an unregister component.
-  - `RegisterComponent<component>()`: stores component types.
+  - `RegisterComponent<Component>()`: stores component types.
-  - `RemoveComponent<component>(Entity)`: removes an existing component from an entity.
+  - `RemoveComponent<Component>(Entity)`: removes an existing component from an entity.
 Also removes the entity from all systems using it.
-  - `GetComponent<component>(Entity)`: obtains the component object from an entity.
+  - `GetComponent<Component>(Entity)`: obtains the component object from an entity.
 Entity must have a component binded previously.
   - `RegisterSystem<System>()`: creates a new system.
 When a system is registered will consume **ONLY** the entities binded with at least one component marked as dependency in `ECSSystem` class header.

 ## Usage example: